-A skilled coach will understand the Adult Learning best practices that increase knowledge retention and allow your sales reps to take ownership of their new skills.
+A skilled sales coach will understand the adult learning best practices that increase knowledge retention and allow your sales reps to take ownership of their new skills.
 They will also be highly educated in the sales process your team has been trained in, and the sales enablement tools that will make the reinforcement successful.

-Additionally, a coach can act as an objective figure to guide team members, and gradually transition sales managers to keep up the reinforcement on an ongoing basis.
+Additionally, a professional sales coach can act as an objective figure to guide team members, and gradually transition sales managers to keep up the reinforcement on an ongoing basis.

-2. Implement a Structure that Allows Reps to “Test Drive” New Skills
+2. Implement a Structure that Allows Reps to “Test Drive” New Sales Skills

 Over 75% of newly learned information will be forgotten within 6 days if it’s not reinforced.

-A follow-up program should focus on sales enablement and provide ample opportunities for sales reps to apply what they’ve learned with real accounts.
+A sales training reinforcement program should focus on sales enablement and provide ample opportunities for sales professionals to apply what they’ve learned with real accounts.

 In an ideal situation, a salesperson will review a key concept during a reinforcement session, and then practice the concept with a customer or prospect.
-The coach is there to answer any questions, and to make the sales rep feel comfortable putting their new tools into action.
+The coach is there to answer any questions, and to make the seller feel comfortable putting their new tools into action.